-The first rule of journal club is … you must talk about journal club.
-Tell your friends, spread the word.
-The other rules of journal club are based on Ten Simple Rules for Running a Journal Club and the Computing at School guidelines, so:
+The rest of our club rules are based on Ten Simple Rules for Running a Journal Club and the Computing at School community guidelines, so:

 - Be kind because we’re not here to start any more fights.
-We’re here to debate, discuss, learn from each other, ask questions and try to answer them.
+We’re here for friendly debate.
+Our goal is to discuss papers, learn from each other, ask questions and try to answer them.
 This is a journal club, not a fight club.

-- Embrace disciplines besides your own.
+- Embrace disciplines outside your own.
 When it comes to teaching computing, nobody has all the answers so we aim to foster communication and understanding across different disciplines.
 This means we’re open to anyone teaching computer science or computing in all its myriad flavours.
-Since computing and education are universal and multidisciplinary, we frequently draw on fields outside of computer science including learning sciences, educational psychology and cognitive science.
+Since computing and education are universal and multidisciplinary, we frequently draw on fields outside of computer science including learning sciences, educational psychology, cognitive science and educational research.
 Embrace all the disciplines!
 We welcome nominations for paper(s) we should discuss at our next meeting, see papers

 - Include and diversify.
 We aim to be inclusive and diverse, rather than exclusive and siloed.
 The more inclusive and diverse our journal club is, the better it will be.
 In diverse communities, everyone has something to learn and everyone has something to teach.
 Although we focus on higher education, some papers we cover are relevant to schools, FE colleges, coding bootcamps, onboarding schemes, company inductions and staff training programs as well.
 We welcome students too, undergraduate and postgraduate, see who we are.